-Some studies suggest raspberry consumption may have benefits on vascular function, thereby improving cardiovascular health.
+Some studies suggest that raspberry consumption may benefit vascular function, thereby improving cardiovascular health.

-Interestingly, a recent double-blind, randomized controlled trial using “dietary achievable amounts of red raspberries” demonstrated a substantial improvement in endothelial function (2).
+Interestingly, a 2018 randomized controlled trial using “dietary achievable amounts of red raspberries” demonstrated a substantial improvement in endothelial function (2).

 In this study, participants consuming 200 grams of red raspberries showed “significant improvements in flow-mediated dilation (FMD)” two hours (and up to 24 hours) after consuming the raspberries.

-Researchers believe that the polyphenols within red raspberries, such as anthocyanins, are responsible for this effect.
+The researchers concluded that the polyphenols within red raspberries, such as ellagitannins, could be responsible for this effect.

-Prior studies using high-dose extracts of black raspberry powder showed similar results (3).
+Prior studies using high-dose extracts of raspberry powder showed similar results in improving endothelial function (6).

-Red raspberries are one of the best dietary sources of vitamin C, and they offer 44% of the daily RDI per 100 grams (1).
+Red raspberries are one of the best dietary sources of vitamin C, offering 36% of the daily value per 123-gram cup serving (1)

 Vitamin C is an essential vitamin that functions as an antioxidant in the body.